-Our first short assignment (700-1000 words) will help establish a foundation for future assignments.
+Our first short assignment (minimum 600 words) will help establish a foundation for future assignments.
 Our main papers will ask you to take up some aspect of your identity and analyze it in greater detail.
 This short assignment asks us to think about our identities more broadly as a starting point.
 You should submit your paper as an attachment via email before class the day it is due.

 In the paper, your identity mapping work should address at least two of the following categories (you are welcome to address more than two):

 - Race, class, gender, sexuality, age/generation (or any other social identity marker)

 - Ability (athletics, body size, mental health, learning disabilities, etc. – anything related to how your body and mind contribute to your identity)

 - Culture (related to things you share with a cultural group or a personal interest in some aspect of culture: books, music, sports, fashion, religion, politics, etc.)

 Note that some of these categories intersect (see here for the origin of “intersectionality”) and shape one another, so you might find yourself looking at multiple aspects of your identity simultaneously.
 You are also welcome to consider some aspect of your identity not addressed in these categories.